 Engagement automation

-One Circle community we work with has weekly discussion prompts posted automatically every Tuesday, a "member spotlight" post generated and published every Friday, and a private digest sent to the owner every Monday summarising the week's activity metrics.
+Beyond the membership lifecycle, Circle communities benefit from automated engagement triggers — scheduled discussion posts, member spotlight posts, weekly owner digests.
+One Circle community we work with has weekly discussion prompts posted automatically every Tuesday, a member spotlight published every Friday, and a private metrics digest sent to the owner every Monday.
 None of it requires manual action.